Leeds: ‘Loidis’ – ancient Leeds

 The model village was built for the workers at the mill.
 Eight-hundred or so houses were built, along with a public dining hall, schools, a hospital, a church and almshouses.
 Almost every provision was built except for a pub.
 Salt’s Mill is now a gallery which displays the work of the Bradford born artist David Hockney.

 Bolling Hall in Bradford’s Bowling park was built around a fifteenth century pele tower, a fortified tower house more typical of Northumberland.
-The building was extended in the 17th century and then in the 18th century by the architect John Carr.
+The building was extended in the seventeenth century and then in the eighteenth century by the architect John Carr.
 Families connected with Bolling Hall include the Bollings, Tempests and Saviles.

 Bingley is a town to the north west of Bradford on the road to Keighley.
 Here to the north is Ilkley Moor and beyond the moor Ilkley itself, but there are no roads directly across.